dinhanh3001/GEMMA3.cpp-MODEL-IN-FPGA/README.md

 ### Workflow
 1. CPU ( PS) : Pre-processes input prompts, loads the Int8 model into DD RAM, and sends configuaration commands to the FPGA.
 2. FPGA ( PL) :
-   * **DMA master: Automatically fetches date from three separete memory channels ( Activation, scale, weight ) in paralell.
+   * **DMA master: Automatically fetches data from 3 separete memory channels ( Activation, scale, weight ) in paralell.
    * Compute kernel: Performs on chip de-quantization and matrix multiplication accumulation.
    * Write back: Store the computed results back to DDR Ram after calculate the full matrix that load from DDRAM to BRAM.
 ## Reference: